WartyMN/F256-FileManager/documentation/using.md

 #### I want to delete a file

-Select the file you want to delete, and use `<DELETE>` or `x`, then confirm you want to delete the file.
+Select the file you want to delete, and use `<DELETE>` or `X`, then confirm you want to delete the file.

 #### I want to rename a file

-Select the file you want to rename, hit `r`, then type in the new name for the file.
+Select the file you want to rename, hit `R`, then type in the new name for the file.

 #### I want to view the contents of a file as text

-Select the file you want to view, and hit `t`.
+Select the file you want to view, and hit `T`.
 The entire file will be loaded into extended memory, and then displayed one screen at a time.
 Embedded line breaks are respected, and word wrapping will be used when necessary.
 Hit `<SPACE>` to display the next page, or `<RUN/STOP>` to exit the text viewer and return to the main screen.

 !Text View Example(view_text.png)

 #### I want to view the contents of a file as hex data

-Select the file you want to view, and hit `h`.
+Select the file you want to view, and hit `H`.
 The entire file will be loaded into extended memory, and then displayed one screen at a time.
 Each byte in the file will be displayed first in hex, then as raw character data to the right.
 Hit `<SPACE>` to display the next page, or `<RUN/STOP>` to exit the hex viewer and return to the main screen.

 !Hex View Example(view_hex.png)

 #### I want to load a SuperBASIC program

-Select the BASIC program file you want to load, and hit `<ENTER>` or `<l>`. f/manager will load it into extended memory at 0x28000, display a reminder to type `xgo` when you get to SuperBASIC, and wait for you to hit a key.
+Select the BASIC program file you want to load, and hit `<ENTER>` (or `L`). f/manager will load it into extended memory at 0x28000, display a reminder to type `xgo` when you get to SuperBASIC, and wait for you to hit a key.
 It will then call up SuperBASIC from flash.
 At the SuperBASIC prompt, type the xgo command and hit `<ENTER>`.
 That tells SuperBASIC that it should load in the data it will find at 0x28000 as if it was a program, and do `RUN`.